aniruddha2000/ShareAndCare/README.md

 Fork this repo and clone it to your local machine.
 Then follow the below instructu -

+1. Create a new virtual environment and install the necessary packages -

+    `$ pipenv install`

-1. Start the virtual environment.
+2. Start the virtual environment.

     `$ pipenv shell`

-2. Start the development server.
+3. Start the development server.

     `$ pipenv run server`